What, Exactly, Is An Entheogen?

 Entheogen also refers to the psychoactive plants and mushrooms that people use in traditional, sacred contexts.
 This includes the ritualistic use of these psychoactive substances for religious, magical, shamanic, or spiritual purposes.
 Such use exists all over the world, in many different cultures.
 Some examples (both historical and present) include the following.

-- Using peyote, morning glory seeds, psilocybin mushrooms, salvia, and the dried skins of toads of the Bufo genus in North America
+- Using peyote, morning glory seeds, magic mushrooms, salvia, and the dried skins of toads of the Bufo genus in North America

 - The use of San Pedro, yopo, and ayahuasca in South America